 - The flexible nose piece is subject to fatigue.

 - With Storm and Polarized treatment, they get expensive.

 The Hammer sunglasses are styles with contrasting touches on the temple stems as well as ventilation cutouts that are cooling and cool-looking.
-The full frames of these wrap-arounds hug your head for comfort and stability.
+The full frames of these wrap-arounds look great and hug your head for comfort and stability.

 - Packed with features at a very reasonable price

 - Conform to head shape